Spanish Civil War: First Republic and restoration

-In 1868, popular uprisings led to the overthrow of Queen Isabella II of the House of Bourbon.
-Two distinct factors led to the uprisings: a series of urban riots and a liberal movement within the middle classes and the military (led by General Joan Prim) concerned with the ultra-conservatism of the monarchy.
-In 1873, Isabella's replacement, King Amadeo I of the House of Savoy, abdicated due to increasing political pressure, and the short-lived First Spanish Republic was proclaimed.
-After the restoration of the Bourbons in December 1874, Carlists and anarchists emerged in opposition to the monarchy.
-Alejandro Lerroux, Spanish politician and leader of the Radical Republican Party, helped to bring republicanism to the fore in Catalonia—a region of Spain with its own cultural and societal identity in which poverty was particularly acute at the time.
+In 1868, popular uprisings led to the overthrow of Queen Isabella II.
+In 1873, Isabella's replacement, King Amadeo I of the House of Savoy, abdicated, and the short-lived First Spanish Republic was proclaimed.
+The Republic was marred with political instability and conflicts and was quickly overthrown by a coup d'état by General Arsenio Martínez Campos in December 1874, after which the monarchy was restored in the figure of Alfonso XII, Isabella's son.

+After the restoration, Carlists and anarchists emerged in opposition to the monarchy.
+Alejandro Lerroux, Spanish politician and leader of the Radical Republican Party, helped to bring republicanism to the fore in Catalonia.
 Conscription was a controversial policy that was eventually implemented by the government of Spain.
 As evidenced by the Tragic Week in 1909, resentment and resistance were factors that continued well into the 20th century.